 Take the small knife and cut along the sketched lines, then remove the extra pieces of pumpkin.
 Cut at a perpendicular angle so it looks clean.
 When you’re happy with how it turned out you can erase the marker lines if they’re still visible.

-At this point your pumpkin is done.
-You just have to take a candle, light it up and place it inside in order to turn the carved pumpkin into a jack-o-lantern.
-There are of course a few things that you could differently that how we described it here.
+At this point, your pumpkin is done.
+You just have to take a candle, light it up, and place it inside in order to turn the carved pumpkin into a jack-o-lantern.
+There are of course a few things that you could do differently than how we described it here.
 For example, you could get special pumpkin carving tools if you don’t want to use a knife or if you want to make it easier to carve out the desired design.
 You could also search for patterns and print them out and use them as stencils rather than drawing your design by hand.

 Pumpkin carving tips